-- The one published and distributed by the Company-AAG at the stockholder's meeting - Automatic Data Processing Proxy Services ("ADP"); purchased last year by Broadridge Financial Solutions, Inc. referred to as ("Broadridge") - The CHALLENGER's
+- · The one published and distributed by the Company-AAG at the stockholder's meeting - Broadridge Financial Solutions, Inc. referred to as ("Broadridge") - The CHALLENGER's

-From the Company-AAG's April 4, 2008 Definitive Proxy Statement, page 5:

-"At the record date, 1,589,009 shares were held in trust for Alaska Air Group 401(k) plan participants.
-The trustees, Vanguard and Fidelity, sent a proxy statement, an annual report and a voting instruction form to each participant who held shares through the Company's 401(k) plans at the record date.
-The trustee will vote only those shares for which instructions are received from participants.
-If a participant does not indicate a preference as to a matter, including the election of directors, then the trustee will not vote the shares on such matters.

-"To allow sufficient time for voting by the trustee, please provide voting instructions no later than 11:59 p.m. on Thursday, May 15, 2008.
-Because the shares must be voted by the trustee, employees who hold stock through the 401(k) plans may not vote these shares at the meeting."
+From the Company-AAG's , 2009 Preliminary Proxy Statement, page: the record date.
+The trustee will vote shares were held in trust for Alaska Air Group 401(k) plan participants.
+The trustees, Vanguard and Fidelity, port and a voting instruction form to each participant who held shares through the Company's 401(k) plans at only those shares for which instructions are received from participants.
+If a participant does not indicate a the election of directors, then the trustee will not vote the shares on such matters.
+5 shares must be voted by the trustee, employees who hold stock through the 401(k) plans may not vote these shares at the meeting."

-For both 401(k), beneficial and registered employee and outside stockholders, there is a Voter Control Number ("VC#") and a Personal Identification Number ("PIN") that can be obtained from either postal-mailed or emailed proxy materials from proxy mailer and tabulator companies on behalf of either the Company-AAG, your banker or broker.
+For both 401(k), beneficial and registered employee and outside stockholders, there is a Voter Control Number ("VC#") that can be obtained from either postal-mailed or emailed proxy materials from proxy mailer and tabulator companies on behalf of either the Company-AAG, your banker or broker.

 VC#s in this contest will be provided by Broadridge, and uniquely identify each owner's stock holdings.
-Picking a PIN is done by individual shareholders when setting up their account with Broadridge after receiving an email notification by Broadridge.

-In 2003, 2004, 2005, 2006 and 2007, we received guidance from the staff of the SEC that they would not object to stockholders writing their VC#s on the CHALLENGER proxy ballot card or VIF.
+In 2003, 2004, 2005, 2006, 2007, 2008 and , we received guidance from the staff of the SEC that they would not object to stockholders writing their VC#s on the CHALLENGER proxy ballot card or VIF.

 Unfortunately, an additional step is required for beneficial employee stockholders and beneficial outside stockholders to vote for the CHALLENGERS.
-They will need to request a letter of permission to vote their shares as they see fit, called a "legal form of proxy", which releases their shares to be voted by the beneficial owner and not the stockholder's banker, broker, trustee or ADP.
+They will need to request a letter of permission to vote their shares as they see fit, called a "legal form of proxy", which releases their shares to be voted by the beneficial owner and not the stockholder's banker, broker, trustee or Broadridge.
 Generally it's one-page long.

 These legal forms of proxies need to be obtained and then in writing on the letter designate "The AAG CHALLENGER PROXY COMMITTEE is my legal proxy."
 [The AAG CHALLENGER PROXY COMMITTEE is composed of Stephen Nieman and Richard D. Foley or their designee(s).]
 With this authorization we will vote your shares as we instruct below on our proxy card and VIF.
 Then mail or fax those proxy letters to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.
 Timeliness is important.
-If the authorized legal form of proxy letter does not accompany the ADP's or the CHALLENGERS' proxy card, PIN and VIF, that vote might not be counted.
+If the authorized legal form of proxy letter does not accompany the ADP's or the CHALLENGERS' proxy card and VIF, that vote might not be counted.

-At present, the quickest and most efficient way to obtain a legal form of proxy is by phoning ADP's system at (800) 690-6903 or accessing ADP's Internet site at www.proxyvote.com/.
+At present, the quickest and most efficient way to obtain a legal form of proxy is by phoning Broadridge's system at (800) 690-6903 or accessing Broadridge's Internet site at www.proxyvote.com/.
 Follow the prompts or clicks to check the box that says: "Place X here if you plan to attend and vote your shares at the meeting."